Sivag1203/Learning-Web-Development/README.md

 <h1 align="center">🌟 Welcome to My Learning Repository 🌟</h1>

 <p align="center">
-  This is a space where I share my journey of growth, experiments, and discoveries as I learn and explore the endless world of technology. 🚀✨
+  This is a space where you find my journey of growth, experiments, and discoveries as I learn and explore the endless world of technology. 🚀✨
 </p>

 <div align="center">